AiimiLtd/de-ai-onboarding/05 ArchitecturalPatterns/dataPipelineBestPractices.md

     ```
   * MERGE syntax and functions vary by tech stack but generally the concept is the same.
 See the below link for the Databricks/Delta specific implementation.<br>
   https://learn.microsoft.com/en-us/azure/databricks/delta/merge

+## **Error Handling**
+Error handling is the practice of automating error responses/conditions to keep the pipeline running or alerting relevant individuals/teams.
+The following approaches detail methods for handling errors.

+* **Retry Mechanisms:**
+Pipelines often fail due to scenarios that are outside of our control such as network issues, hardware failures or other transient issues.
+Building in an automated retry mechanism will ensure that a pipeline can gracefully handle these scenarios.
+Be mindful to set a sensible maximum retry limit.

+* **Alerting:**
+Alerts might come in the form of an email or direct message on a clients preferred messaging platform.
+When alerting, be mindful of alert fatigue.
+Alert fatigue refers to an overwhelming number of notifications which results in recipients ignoring them.
+Be sure to reserve alerts for scenarios that cannot be ignored.

+* **Logging:**
+Logging the executions of a pipeline as well as any error conditions will help with troubleshooting.
+Logging options depend on the tech stack being used and how the pipeline is orchestrated so there is no one-size-fits-all approach.
+However, it's important that an appropriate execution history is persisted in some way to understand the scope of a potential issue.